isaaclyman/bookoscope/README.md

 A unified, searchable, visual, book-first catalog for all your OPDS endpoints.

+#### WHAT IS OPDS?

+[OPDS](https://opds.io/) is the open standard for web endpoints that expose catalogs of ebooks, comics, and/or manga.
+Many people use home OPDS servers for their personal ebook libraries.

 #### WHY?

 Some ereader apps can connect to OPDS endpoints, but the functionality is tucked away and awkward.
 There's no way to browse and search all the ebooks you have access to, all at once.